mertcan79/weatherapp/README.md

 1. APPID: Your OpenWeatherMap API Key.
 2. USE_MOCK_SERVER: Set to true to use the mock server for weather data.
 3. DOCKER_ENV: Set to true if running in a Docker environment.
-(Automatically done by docker compose)
+(Automatically done by docker-compose.yml)

 ## Configuration